xregistry/spec/core/spec.md

 ##### API view

 In API view:
-- `COLLECTIONsurl` is REQUIRED for responses even if there are not entities in the collection.
+- `COLLECTIONsurl` is REQUIRED for responses even if there are no entities in the collection.
 - `COLLECTIONscount` is STRONGLY RECOMMENDED for responses even if there are no entities in the collection.
 This requirement is not mandated